lianchenglu/biostat625hw3/README.md

 `cor` are canonical correlation coefficients between two sets of variables, which measure the degree of association between each pair of canonical variables.
 The first coefficient, 0.76, indicates a high positive correlation between the first pair of canonical variables.
 The subsequent coefficient decreases gradually, indicating that the degree of correlation decreases gradually.

-`xcoef` Each column of this matrix represents a set of canonical coefficients used to construct the portion of the first set of variables in each pair of canonical variables.
+`xcoef` Each column of this matrix indicates a set of canonical coefficients used to construct the portion of the first set of variables in each pair of canonical variables.
 For example, the first column [-0.4668262, -0.2615724, 0.4112870, 0.0650801] represents the linear combination coefficients of the first set of variables in the first pair of canonical variables.

+The linear combination of the first canonical variables could be written as

+$U=-0.467X_{1}-0.262X_{2}+0.411X_{3}+0.065X_{4}$

-`ycoef` Similarly, each column of this matrix represents another set of canonical coefficients used to construct the portion of the second set of variables in each pair of canonical variables.
+`ycoef` Similarly, each column of this matrix indicates another set of canonical coefficients used to construct the portion of the second set of variables in each pair of canonical variables.
 For example, the first column [0.05635204, -0.06564686, -0.05949765, 0.17942088] represents the linear combination coefficients of the second set of variables in the first pair of canonical variables.

-The canonical correlation coefficient shows the degree of maximum possible correlation between two sets of variables.
-The first pair of canonical variables has the highest correlation, followed by the second, and so on.
-The canonical coefficients reveal the specific contributions of the original variables that make up each pair of canonical variables.
-A positive coefficient means a positive correlation between variables, and a negative coefficient means a negative correlation.
-These results can help to understand the pattern of association between the two sets of variables.
-For example, the first pair of canonical variables captures the most significant association patterns, and subsequent pairs capture the remaining, relatively small association patterns.

 The linear combination of the first canonical variables could be written as

-$U=-0.467X_{1}-0.262X_{2}+0.411X_{3}+0.065X_{4}$

 $V=0.056Y_{1}-0.066Y_{2}-0.059Y_{3}+0.179Y_{4}$

 ### Example 3

-Here is another real-world data
+Here is another real-world data from R build-in dataset: `LifeCycleSavings `

 ```r
 pop <- LifeCycleSavings[, 2:3]